 An Efficient Way to Track Sight Word List Mastery

 As a newbie first grade teacher, I didn’t quite realize the vast difference in prior knowledge my kiddos would bring into the classroom.
-In particular, there were kids who could whip through beginning reader materials in August and there were kids who were still working on letter sounds in November.
-In spite of the vast levels of first-grade readiness, I had to teach all of the students how to read using decoding and word recognition skills.
-In reality, I needed a tool to differentiate for the many levels of progress in my classroom.
+Not only were there kids who could whip through beginning reader materials in August, but there were also kids who were still working on letter sounds in November.
+In spite of the range of levels of first-grade readiness, I had to teach all of the students how to read using decoding and word recognition skills.
+As it was, I needed a tool to differentiate for the many levels of progress in my classroom.
 Thus, the Sight Word Folder was born.

 Now, this wasn’t just any old folder.
 This baby had value.
 It had purpose.
 It had a place of special recognition in our room.
 You see, my school required all first graders to fluently read all of Fry’s first 300 sight words.
 This was no easy feat for many students at our rural Title I school.
 My kids knew I had high expectations for learning, and we were going to work hard to get there!